thenocturnalanimal/wasurvey/README.md

 Edit forms.py to change form view structure on the webpage, and views.py to change response collection methods.
 (These files are present in respective round1 or round2 folders.)

+Responses are saved in csv files in the main folder, named round1-responses.csv and round2-responses.csv, respectively.

 To change the web page (except the form), go to templates/form.html in respective folders.

 To change image, go to templates/form.html (line 101).
 The images must be added to the media folder first.